 Looking for ideas to have some fun with the kids without even leaving home?
 Try a bit of bird spotting in your own backyard or a nearby park.

-Click through the image gallery to find the top 10 birds to spot in your backyard.
+Click through the image gallery above to find the top 10 birds to spot in your backyard.

 Results from a region-wide bird survey